obss/jury/README.md

 **Notes**

-* In the table :white_check_mark: means that this metric is supported (for Jury through the `datasets`), so that it can be used just like the `datasets` metric although unfortunately full Jury support for those metrics are not yet available.
+* The entry :heavy_check_mark: represents that full Jury support is available meaning that all combinations of input types (single prediction & single reference, single prediction & multiple references, multiple predictions & multiple references) are supported

-* For metrics marked as :white_check_mark: are available in Jury, and they can (and should) be used as instructed in `datasets` implementation, and there may not be a unified interface that applies for all of these partially supported metrics.
+* The entry :white_check_mark: means that this metric is supported (for Jury through the `datasets`), so that it can (and should) be used just like the `datasets` metric as instructed in `datasets` implementation although unfortunately full Jury support for those metrics are not yet available.

 ## Request for a New Metric